 SELECT * FROM [Employee] FULL OUTER JOIN [Department] ON [Employee].[DepartID] = [Department].[id]

-- For Department Id 3 and 4 (Module Lead and Team Lead), no matching records exist in the Employees, so NULLS replaces them.
+- No matching records exist in the Employees for Department Id 3 and 4 (Module Lead and Team Lead), so NULLS replace them.

-- ID number 10, 11, 14 and 15 of [DepartID], id, [Department Name], it is displaying NULL Values.
+- ID numbers 10, 11, 14, and 15 of [DepartID], id, [Department Name] display NULL Values.
 Because the Department Id for them in the Employee table is NULLS, there are no matching records in the right table.

 SELECT * FROM [Employee] FULL JOIN [Department] ON [Employee].[DepartID] = [Department].[id]